-The vacancy that we need to fill is within the low-income sector.
+The vacancy that we need to fill on our Board of Directors is within the low-income sector.
 Board members representing the low-income sector must meet the board member qualifications and expectations, in addition to meeting the requirements according to Community Services Block Grant (CSBG) low-income guidelines or representing a low-income organization, neighborhood or community group.
-The ideal board candidate should have prior nonprofit board member or Community Action Agency (CAA) experience, but all are encouraged to apply.
+The ideal board candidate should have prior nonprofit board member of Community Action Agency (CAA) experience, but all are encouraged to apply.

 Please be advised due to the rapid response regarding COVID-19, the Economic Opportunity Board would like our community to know we are doing everything we can to keep services available to individuals and families in need.

 Our offices are currently closed to clients until further notice.
 However, we are still accepting applications online, via email and fax and they will be reviewed based on the receiving order.
 Staff will have access to the offices to ensure no citizen with an emergent need goes unserved.

 If you need immediate assistance, call us at (725)724-2207 or (725)724-2223.
 You can also visit our website www.eobcapsnv.org for information about our agency and to access our application for services.

 We are committed to continue meeting the needs of the community during this time.
 Stay safe!